 Architecture has always been considered the queen of the arts.
-For this reason, the architect (who works to restructure or to plan from scratch) has a challenging role in the art scene, being the one who is called to generate and transpose an innovative idea of space into shape.
-And it is not the translation into design of any formal concept that characterizes the work of the architect, but it is the concept itself, that is the idea.
-The architect or the designer have, for training and practice, an enormous ease in visualizing the design - the first visual design result - in completed space, that is in its potential concretization.
-Heritage of knowledge and skill that often does not belong to the citizen.
+For this reason, the architect (whether you work to renovate or design from scratch) has a challenging role in the artistic scenario, being the one who is called to generate and transpose an innovative idea of space into form.
+And it is not the translation into a drawing of any formal concept that characterizes the work of the architect, but it is the concept itself, that is the idea.
+The architect or the designer have, by training and practice, an enormous ease in visualizing the drawing - the first visual design result - in completed space, that is, in its potential concretization.
+Heritage of knowledge and skills that do not often belong to the citizen.

-This circumstance has led designers, over the centuries, to manually create three-dimensional simulations, in the form of axonometries and perspectives, requiring enormous time commitment.
-But this was only possible for certain categories of customers, able to guarantee that extra expense to see their order "displayed".
+This circumstance has led the designers, over the centuries, to manually create three-dimensional simulations, in the form of axonometries and perspectives, requiring an enormous time commitment.
+But this was made possible only for certain categories of customers, able to guarantee that extra expense to see their order "displayed".
 The current scenario has changed.
-Technology has come to the rescue of construction and design.
+Technology has strongly come to the rescue of construction and design.

 The return of a project in graphic form is streamlined and precise, due to the increasingly advanced software that the market offers: from the highly technical ones, such as Autocad and the like, to others of less technical use but very effective for visualization.
 And if a drawing done by hand, especially in pencil (remember, for example, the perfections of Leonardo's drawings, Michelangelo's and Bernini's) has an unparalleled charm, the works executed with software possess the prerogatives of immediacy and accessibility.